steinbergmedia/halion-script-api/src/HALion-Script/pages/VoiceGroupsData-Table.md

 ## Description

-Voice Groups are managed through a special predefined table: the VoiceGroupsData table.
+Voice Groups are managed via a predefined table: the VoiceGroupsData table.
 This table can be obtained by making a call to [getParameter](./getParameter.md) with ``"VoiceManager.VoiceGroupsData"`` as parameter.
 The voice groups are referenced by their index.
 Each voice group has the fields ``.maxPolyphony``, ``.exclusiveGroup`` and ``.stealMode``.
 You can change the correspondig values, but the structure of this table must remain unaltered.
 The values are set by making a call to ``setParameter``.
 See the example below for more details.

 **Available in:** Controller.